kmlv/_mkdocs_reveal/hft_doc_slides/docs/index.md

 ## Motivation

-* Existing data are insufficient to resolve the controversy (gathered from a single format -- CDA).
+* Existing data are insufficient to resolve the controversy.

+    * Gathered from a single format -- CDA.

 * Policy makers and regulators worldwide are already implementing HFT-focused policies.